Blue Cheese vs Gruyère Cheese

 Certification

 Many cheeses have some kind of protected status that makes it so they can only be produced in a certain manner and location.
 Blue is not a protected cheese.
-Gruyère Cheese has a AOP (2007).
+Gruyère Cheese has a AOP (2007), PGI (2007), GI (2011).

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Gruyère Cheese is made with cow milk that is typically raw.

 Composition and Texture

-Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
+Blue Cheese has a fat content of around 25-35% and a moisture content of around 30-50%.
+Blue's texture can be described as "crumbly, creamy, semi-soft".
+Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of around 30-50%.
 Gruyère's texture can be described as "dense, moister".

 Appearance and Aging